 The sitting area is comfortable and cosy with two sofas, one being a sofa bed, and a small balcony offering a lovely place to sit and enjoy the morning sunshine.

-Outside this lovely cottage is a small yard, with a small wooden bench, leading to the garage which is an ideal place to securely lock away your bikes, boards, kayaks and canoes.
+Outside this lovely town house is a small yard, with a small wooden bench, leading to the garage which is an ideal place to securely lock away your bikes, boards, kayaks and canoes.

 A great family day out to enjoy is Bala Lake Railway, take a trip on the 2ft narrow gauge steam trains which give excellent views of the lake amid its surrounding pastoral and woodland scenery, and of the nearby mountains, Arenig Fawr, Aran Benllyn and Aran Fawddwy.